 June 13: GWD Synchronous Global Dance and Participatory Dance

 To conclude our festival, we will be gathering online to perform the new 5-minute version of Section III, the Global Dance, and Section IV the Participatory Dance.
 We hope everyone will join us for this Synchronous Celebration via Zoom.
+There will be two different meetings to accommodate different timezones: at 9am CET (Berlin Time), and 3pm EDT (New York time).
 This day offers our community a time to connect and celebrate together, no matter their location: outdoors, indoors, in group, or by yourself!
 Zoom invitations will be sent in May to registered site leaders.
 Here the media information for you to practice prior to that day:

 Important Details to make your GWD experience a great success

 - Embody Water: Moving as one mind/body has potency.
 At some point in our dance, everyone becomes water, river, stream, ocean, puddle.
 Working on consciousness and action is important.

 - Include actions: Take on the issues needed in your community, including politics.
 Past models have included petitions, call to action, and causes.